 Psalm 118:25-26

-Close your eyes and listen to the crowd shouting, “Hosanna!”, “Save us!”.
+Close your eyes and listen to the crowd shouting, “Hosanna!”
+“Save us!”
 Jerusalem is a wild place.
-Everyone shouting, people pushing so they can get closer to Jesus to hear what He says and maybe be healed.
+Everyone is shouting, and people are pushing to get closer to Jesus to hear what He says and maybe be healed.

 The Pharisees are plotting how to get rid of this Jesus.
-The Romans are trying to keep the people from uprising and keeping their rule over the Jews.
-All the while, we see Jesus riding on a donkey, entering the city of Jerusalem with one thing on His mind.
+The Romans are trying to keep the people from rising up and keeping their rule over the Jews.
+All the while, we see Jesus riding a donkey, entering Jerusalem with one thing on His mind.

 He was fulfilling the Father’s plan to bring His image bearers back into fellowship with Him.

 The week is just beginning.
 Jesus still has work to complete, but He knows His time is coming soon.
 As He rides on the donkey on this beautiful Palm Sunday, He hears the cries of “Hosanna!”, “Save Us!” and His heart fills with love.
-The week is just starting, but by the end of the week, Jesus will answer those cries.
+The week is just beginning, but by the end of it, Jesus will answer those cries.